AriTavakoli/AlphaCodium/README.md

 # AlphaCodium

 This project implements a streamlined code generation system inspired by the AlphaCodium Paper.
-While the original paper likely utilizes a sandbox environment for code testing, this implementation includes a simplified validation approach using pseudocode to demonstrate the core concepts.
+While the original paper likely utilizes a sandbox environment for code testing, this implementation includes a simplified validation step using pseudocode to demonstrate the core concepts.

+This image shows the high level flow of the code generation system.

 ![AlphaCodium Graph](./AlphaCodium/graphs/graph.png)

+## My preferred way to run the code
+Use the Quoakka.js extension + console ninja extension to run and inspect the code.

 ## Install dependencies: